stealthlabs-io/Go365/README.md

 # Go365 v1.4

-Dec 6 2021 - Noticed that the AWS gateway option wasn't working properly in this last release.
+~~Dec 6 2021 - Noticed that the AWS gateway option wasn't working properly in this last release.
 On my list to fix it!
-Busy season, so give me a couple weeks please :P  -- paveway3
+Busy season, so give me a couple weeks please :P  -- paveway3~~

+AWS gateway issue fixed.

 **Please read all of this README before using Go365!**